HL7-DaVinci/drug-formulary-ri/README.md

 docker build -t drug-formulary . docker run -p 8080:8080 drug-formulary
 ```
 The read only version of the server will be built, with the test data pre-loaded.
-The FHIR server will then be browesable at http://localhost:8080/fhir.
+The FHIR server will then be browsable at http://localhost:8080/fhir.

 Alternatively, you can build, test and run this server with maven (and Java 8):